brettohland/fuckingformatstyle/content/_includes/quiz.md

 <a href="https://en.wikipedia.org/wiki/ISO_4217">See all ISO 4217 codes</a>

 {{< hint type=caution >}}
-Floating point types shouldn't be used to store or do calculations on numbers that required a lot of accuracy.
+Floating point types shouldn't be used to store or do calculations on numbers that require a lot of accuracy.
 This includes currency values.
 {{< /hint >}}

 | Property                                                      | Description                                                   |